 “He’s just flying blind.
 It’s worked so far.”

 “Have you always lived in Westchester?”
 Mummy asked.

 Trudie went into detail on suburban life north of the City.
 I pretended to be interested.
 Jack and Joan came off the rink and sat down.
-I whispered to Jack to follow me and led him into NBC’s studios.
-We asked where the SNL rehearsal was going on and soon walked in on Belushi in his samurai burger chef’s outfit, regaling random girls who were waiting on him in his dressing room.
+I whispered to Jack to follow me into NBC’s studios.
+We asked where the SNL rehearsal was going on.
+We walked in on Belushi in his samurai burger chef’s outfit, regaling random girls who were waiting on him in his dressing room.

 “Tim, I need burgers and fries,” he yelled.

 “Who’s your friend?” he pointed to Jack.

 “Meet my boyfriend, Jack.
 We’re on Christmas break.”